devx-cafe/devx.world/_events/2024/mar/flowtech.md

 show-on-list: true
 ---

-At this hackathon, we will introduce the concept "Flowtech" and discuss and demonstrate short code snipptes with a huge effect.
+At this hackaton, we will introduce the concept "Flowtech" and discuss and demonstrate short code snippets with a huge effect.
 Bring your laptop and hack along. {: .kicker}

 Are you tired of repetitive tasks that eat up your time?
-Join us at the Hackathon: FlowTech and learn how to automate your daily workflow with coding snippets!
+Join us at the hackaton: FlowTech and learn how to automate your daily workflow with coding snippets!
 This in-person event will take place at the Implement Consulting Group in the heart of Copenhagen, Denmark.
-Whether you're a beginner or an experienced coder, this hackathon is open to all.
+Whether you're a beginner or an experienced coder, this hackaton is open to all.
 Don't miss this opportunity to enhance your productivity and make your life easier.
 Mark your calendars and get ready to hack your way to a more efficient workflow!